What jobs have tasks that are the most exposed to automation technologies?

 Join the LMI Institute’s Automation Exposure Score Community of Practice if you or your organization are interested in:

-Please contact William Cook at the LMI Institute for more information on how you can join the Automation Exposure Score Community of Practice.
+Please contact William Cook at the LMI Institute with any questions or for more information on how you can join the Automation Exposure Score Community of Practice.